 Step 2: Select Computers

-- Broadcasting of the WOL packtes is based on the subnet address of the computers.
-If the subnet address is blank of if it is incorrect, the task may fail.
-You can either click the icon and update the subnet address and MAC Address manually for individual computers ate select the computers in the same subnet and use the Set Subnet Address button to update the Subnet Address of multiple computers.
+- Broadcasting of the WOL packets is based on the subnet address of the computers.
+If the subnet address is blank or if it is incorrect, the task may fail.
+You can modify the details such as MAC address, IP address and Subnet mask of the computer by choosing Modify under the Actions column opposite to the corresponding computer.

 Step 3: Define Scheduler